holandes22/rafee/DESIGN.md

     - name
     - team: FK to the Team model
     - templates: CSV of template names to show.
-The order of appearance is considered
+The order of appearance is considered.
+The names are relative to the team repos.
     - transition_interval: Seconds between template transition
     - caching_interval: Seconds to keep a cache copy (maybe move this as query param in the /slides endpoint)